EuroLinux/eurolinux-open-docs/docs/jumpstarts/container-jumpstart.md

+# EuroLinux Containers JumpStart

-# Using EuroLinux container images is really easy.
+Using EuroLinux container images is really easy.

 You can choose to get OCI standard container image from two primary sources: